 Some symptoms might make you feel more sad or depressed than usual.
-It is very important to let your doctor know about physical symptoms you may have.
+It is very important to let your doctor know about your physical symptoms.
 There are many treatments that could help.
 The better you feel physically, the more help it will be in coping with your feelings or with depression.

 Learning to live with your cancer